edgarfinn/vibesconsultant/README.md

-A multi-purpose platform with the vision of enhancing peoples' relationship with music
+A multi-purpose platform with the vision of enhancing peoples' relationship with music Architecture overview:
+---

+There is an node server running with Express from the react-backend directory, for handling requests to the database and third party APIs

+Within that directory there is also a react-backend/client directory from which the React server is run

 ### Running Servers:

 From root ```vibesconsultant``` directory run:

 ##### Boot Express backend server: